medialab/xan/docs/cookbook/dataviz.md

 But what if your graph is very large (tens of millions of nodes), and you just want a quick glance to make sure everything is where it should be?

 For small graphs, `xan plot` is useless, since you cannot draw edges nor labels, even at that scale, to have a proper node-link diagram.
-But when you have million of nodes, you are less interested in the specificities of each node's position than the overall geography of the network.
+But when you have million of nodes, you are less interested in the specificities of each node's position than in the overall geography of the network.

 In this context, it can be good to know that `xan plot` has the following flags: